huggingface/hub-docs/docs/hub/repositories-getting-started.md

 ### Security for repositories

-`git` has an authentication layer to control who can push commits to a repo, but it does not authenticate the actual commit authors.

-In other words, you can commit changes as `Elon Musk <elon@tesla.com>`, push them to your preferred `git` host (for instance github.com) and your commit will link to Elon's GitHub profile.
-(Try it!
-But don't blame us if Elon gets mad at you for impersonating him)

-See this post by Ale Segala for more context: [How (and why) to sign `git` commits](https://withblue.ink/2020/05/17/how-and-why-to-sign-git-commits.html)

-You can prove a commit was authored by you, using GNU Privacy Guard (GPG) and a key server.
-GPG is a cryptographic tool used to verify the authenticity of a message's origin.
-To learn about setting up signed commits verification with GPG, visit the [**Security**](TODO) section of our docs!
+We run every file of your repositories through a [malware scanner](https://www.clamav.net/).
+Scanning is triggered at each commit or when you visit a repository page.

+To learn about the security features available on the Hugging Face Hub, visit the [**Security**](TODO) section of our docs!

 ### Licenses

 You are able to add a license to any repo that you create on the Hugging Face Hub to let other users know about the permissions that you want to attribute to your code.
-Likewise, remember to seek out and respect a project's license if you're considering using their code.
+The license can also be added to your repository's `README.md` file, known as a *card* on the Hub, in the card's metadata section.
+Remember to seek out and respect a project's license if you're considering using their code.

 A [**full list of the available licenses**](TODO) is available in these docs.

 ## Next steps

-A good place to visit if you want to continue learning about Git is [GitHub's "Using Git" tutorial](https://docs.github.com/en/get-started/using-git/about-git).
+A good place to visit if you want to continue learning about Git is [this Git tutorial](https://learngitbranching.js.org/).
 These next sections highlight features and additional information that you may find useful to make the most out of the Git repositories on the Hugging Face Hub.

 ### How to use branches

 To effectively use Git repos collaboratively and to work on features without releasing premature code you can use **branches**.
 Branches allow you to separate your "work in progress" code from your "production-ready" code, with the additional benefit of letting multiple people work on a project without frequently conflicting with each others' contributions.
+Your can use branches to isolate experiments in their own branch, and even [adopt team-wide practices for managing branches](https://ericmjl.github.io/essays-on-data-science/workflow/gitflow/).

 To learn about Git branching, you can try out the [Learn Git Branching interactive tutorial](https://learngitbranching.js.org/).

 ### Using tags